LuciferAngelus/Catalyst-Theft-Sript/README.md

 - **Steal catalytic converters** from parked or moving vehicles.
 - Realistic animations and progress bars for an immersive experience.
+- Minigame that can be changed based on skillscheck
 - Compatible with multiple frameworks and vehicles.
 - Configurable chances of success/failure based on vehicle type.
 - Can trigger police alerts for a more dynamic server experience!